blbadger/blbadger.github.io/puzzle-projects.md

 			if puzzle[x][y] == 0:
 				ls.append([x,y])
 ```
-Now let's apply the backtracking algorithm to the puzzle, but only on the positions of values to be found, by indexing over the list '''python ls'''.
+Now let's apply the backtracking algorithm to the puzzle, but only on the positions of values to be found, by indexing over the list `ls`.
 One can define another function within the first to do so, which is not absolutely necessary but provides clarity.

 ```python
 	# backtracking algorithm with validation tests